 Countries eligible for the Europa Nostra Awards only:

-Andorra, Armenia, Azerbaijan, Belarus, the Holy See, Kosovo, Liechtenstein, Monaco, the Russian Federation, San Marino, Switzerland and Ukraine.
+Andorra, Armenia, Azerbaijan, Belarus, the Holy See, Kosovo, Liechtenstein, Monaco, the Russian Federation, San Marino, Switzerland.

 Submit your project and share your success!

 CALL FOR ENTRIES 2017

 - Architectural Heritage: single buildings or groups of buildings in rural or urban setting;

 - Building additions or alterations, or new building projects within historic areas;